jQSfire125/my_blog/_posts/2020-05-01-bootcamp-research.markdown

 date:   2020-05-01 09:45:11 -0500
 categories: update
 ---
-I am on my third week on CS50 and it is starting to get hard.
-Recursion is really crazy.
-I am starting to think I am not as smart as I thought... (and my daughter agrees)
+I am on my third week on CS50, and it is starting to get hard.
+Recursion is crazy.
+I am beginning to think I am not as smart as I thought (and my daughter agrees).

 **Hats off to all the computer scientists out there.**

-On the easier side, I have been doing a bunch of Apple's Swift Playgrounds puzzles.
-I really like how engaging they make them.
+On the more accessible side, I have been doing many of Apple's Swift Playgrounds puzzles.
+I like how engaging they make them.

-I am also starting to get a better understanding of the whole wide world of programming out there.
-I heard about programming bootcamps, and have been doing some research:
+I am also starting to understand the whole wide world of programming.
+I heard about programming bootcamps and have been doing some research:

 | School | App Academy | Hack Reactor | Fullstack | Flatiron | Lambda | Thinkful |
 |-------|--------|---------|---------|---------|---------|---------|---------|